-Kinghorn Parish Church has a long heritage of worship in the former Royal Burgh which we seek to continue and innovate in this era.
+Kinghorn Parish Church has a long heritage of worship in the former Royal Burgh, which we seek to continue and innovate in this area.
 Kinghorn Church family strives to be a warm, friendly parish church reaching out to its community seeking to help, pray and serve others in Jesus’ name.

 Our Aim is:

 “To know God and to make him known through Jesus Christ, in his Word and in the Power of his Holy Spirit.”

 Jim has been Minister of Kinghorn for 21 years out of 33 years in Ministry, first in Bridge of Don, a suburb of Aberdeen then in Avoch, a fishing village on the Black Isle north of Inverness.